by L. Walker, L. Langelo, and S. Newman* (11/18)

 Faced with rising energy costs, homeowners are looking for ways to conserve energy in the home.
 Proper landscaping can make a significant difference in the amount of energy required to maintain a comfortable home.

 Proper use of trees, shrubs, vines and man-made structures can modify the climate around your home to reduce heat gains in summer and heat losses in winter.
-Plants can protect your home from winter winds and shade it from summer sun.
+Plants can protect your home from winter winds and shade it from summer sun while practicing firewise techniques to help protect your home in a wildfire.
 Winter heating bills may be reduced as much as 25 percent and summer cooling bills 50 percent or more.

 Heat exchange in a home occurs through three major processes: air infiltration, heat conduction, and transmission of radiant energy through windows.